andystewart999/ha_transportnsw/README.md

 <br>

 ### Future enhancements
 To manage the disappearance of journeys that are too close in time (if `trip_wait_time` is set), I'd like to enable the creation of 'child' sensors for all journeys that have been previously returned, have not yet left the origin but are closer in time than the minimum.
-These child sensors would probably only show the arrival time and the latitude and longitude so they can be shown on the map.
+These child sensors would probably only show the arrival time and the latitude and longitude so they can be shown on a map as that's probably the only real value.